surt666/rforth/README.md

 # rforth

 Playing around with implementing Forth in Rust.
-Nothing that will ever be a serios implemetation, but just for fun
+Nothing that will ever be a serious implemetation, but just for fun